 If you or your child has questions about them being baptized, we would love for you to schedule a time to talk with Gabriella, our Kids Minister!

 What’s the difference between immersing, sprinkling and other ways of baptizing?

 Baptisms in the Bible were by immersion.
 The original word for baptism most often referred to being immersed or submerged in water.
 Jesus was baptized by being immersed in the water and rising out of it (Matthew 3:16, Mark 1:10).

 Submersion in the water symbolizes the death, burial and resurrection of Jesus (1 Corinthians 15:3-4).
 Being submersed underwater represents our death to sin and old way of life, and being raised out of the water is a picture of how Jesus raised us and gave us a fresh start in life (Romans 6:3-5).

 If you haven’t been baptized by immersion since you decided to follow Jesus, we want to help you take your next step of being baptized.
 Once you’ve taken that step, there’s no need to be baptized again.

 If I reach out to be baptized, what happens next?

 First, we’ll celebrate!!
-Then Joe, our pastor, will reach out to you through the provided information to answer any questions you might have and to set up a time to either talk more in-person or to schedule your baptism.
+Then Joe, our minister, will reach out to you through the provided information to answer any questions you might have and to set up a time to either talk more in-person or to schedule your baptism.

-If you’ve been baptized, a great next step for you to take is to join a Life Group!
+As you grow in your faith, a great next step for you to take is to join a Life Group!

 Have questions about baptism?